 6. Poor power supply for lighting, cooking and heating leads to the high use of open indoor fires and kerosene lamps.

-Both of the energy sources named above are heavily polluting and toxic and globally contribute to over 3 million deaths, mainly of women and girls.
-The WHO estimates that indoor pollution from biomass cooking will soon be a bigger killer than malaria and HIV/AIDS combined.
+Both of the energy sources named above are heavily polluting and toxic and globally contribute to over 4.3 million deaths worldwide, mainly of women and girls.
+According to the WHO indoor pollution from biomass cooking is a bigger killer than malaria and HIV/AIDS combined.